ubicoders0/zed-opencv/python/README.md

+# Ubicoders Update
+- ZED PYTHON API: pyzed DOES NOT support GPU

 # Stereolabs ZED - OpenCV Python

 This sample is the perfect place to get started coding with the ZED and OpenCV.
 It shows how to: